Kill Switch Levels 1–4

 Note what Level 1 does NOT do: it does not stop any daemons.
 The trading bots continue running.
 They continue trading other assets.
 Only the specified assets are halted, and the halt is communicated via a signal — not via killing processes.

 The broker records the intent.
 The actual asset-level halt is bot-specific.
 Foresight has its own halt mechanism for individual markets.
-The sports prediction agent has its own.
+Sports Prediction Agent has its own.
 Level 1 via the broker is the directive; the bots implement the enforcement.

 When to use it: An individual market has a data quality problem.
 One asset is spiking in a way that looks like an error.
 You want to freeze a single position while you investigate without disrupting the rest of the portfolio.